LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

 The ``RAJA::expt::tile`` methods are used to partition an iteration space into tiles to be used within a ``RAJA::expt::loop`` method.
-The ``{i,j,k}_block_sz`` in the ``RAJA::expt::tile`` function specifies the tile size.
-In the case of GPU programming models we define the tile size to correspond to the number of threads in a given dimension.
-Execution tile and loop execution policies are chosen to have CUDA blocks and threads mapp directly to tiles and entries in a tile.
+The ``{i,j,k}_block_sz`` arguments passed to the ``RAJA::expt::tile`` function specifies the tile size for each loop.
+In the case of GPU programming models, we define the tile size to correspond to the number of threads in a given dimension.
+Execution tile and loop execution policies are chosen to have CUDA blocks and threads map directly to tiles and entries in a tile.

 For context and comparison, here is the same kernel implementation using CUDA directly: